 - Walk through the historical centre of Bayeux

 Day 8: Avranches – Mont-St-Michel – Cancale – St-Malo

-Our next stop will be one of the most famous buildings in France, Mont St. Michel, a monastery on top of a hill right in the tidelands in the middle of the Normandy and being the area's landmark (hill and bay belong to the UNESCO-World Heritage Site).
-For lunch, we will relax in the pretty small harbour town Cancale before heading towards Dinard as well as St. Malo, an old buccaneer town.
+Our next stop will be one of the most famous buildings in France, Mont St. Michel, a monastery on top of a hill right in the tidelands in the center of Normandy, which is the area's landmark (hill and bay belongs to the UNESCO-World Heritage Site).
+For lunch, we will relax in the pretty, small harbour town, Cancale, before heading towards Dinard and St. Malo, an old buccaneer town.

 B/B St. Malo